SeedLearn

 Research Team

-SeedLearn is an interdisciplinary collaboration integrating ecology, artificial intelligence, and computer vision.
+SeedLearn is led by Nohemi Huanca-Nunez and brings together an interdisciplinary team spanning ecology, artificial intelligence, and computer vision.

-- Nohemi Huanca-Nunez — tropical forest ecology and integration of ecological knowledge into AI systems
+- Nohemi Huanca-Nunez — project lead; tropical forest ecology and integration of ecological knowledge into AI systems

 - Liza Comita — tropical forest ecology and long-term forest datasets